joyosive/accordProjectDocv2/docs/tutorial-library.md

 ### Install the Library

-Once cloned, you can set up the library for development by running the following commands inside your template library directory:
+Once cloned, you can set up the library for deaccordproject-template.mdvelopment by running the following commands inside your template library directory:

 ```bash
 lerna bootstrap